FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

 Trim galore! also has an `--rrbs` option for DNA material that was digested with the restriction enzyme MspI.
 In this mode, Trim Galore identifies sequences that were adapter-trimmed and removes another 2 bp from the 3' end of Read 1, and for paired-end libraries also the first 2 bp of Read 2 (which is equally affected by the fill-in procedure).
 This is to avoid that the filled-in cytosine position close to the second MspI site in a sequence is used for methylation calls.
 Sequences which were merely trimmed because of poor quality will not be shortened any further.

 #### Non-directional mode
 Trim Galore! also has a `--non_directional` option, which will screen adapter-trimmed sequences for the presence of either CAA or CGA at the start of sequences and clip off the first 2 bases if found.
-If CAA or CGA are found at the start, no bases will be trimmed off from the 3’ end even if the sequence had some contaminating adapter sequence removed (in this case the sequence read likely originated from either the CTOT or CTOB strand).
+If CAA or CGA are found at the start, no bases will be trimmed off from the 3’ end even if the sequence had some contaminating adapter sequence removed (in this case the sequence read likely originated from either the CTOT or CTOB strand; refer to [the RRBS guide](https://www.bioinformatics.babraham.ac.uk/projects/bismark/RRBS_Guide.pdf) for the meaning of CTOT and CTOB strands).

 ### Step 3: Removing Short Sequences
 Lastly, since quality and/or adapter trimming may result in very short sequences (sometimes as short as 0 bp), Trim Galore! can filter trimmed reads based on their sequence length (default: 20 bp).
 This is to reduce the size of the output file and to avoid crashes of alignment programs which require sequences with a certain minimum length.